M-o-m-e-n/advOS-tasks/schedulingAlgorithms/README.md

 - `queue`: the cylinder numbers requested.
 - `head`: the starting position of the disk head.
 - `algorithm`: the strategy used to service the queue (FCFS, SCAN, or C-SCAN).
+- `direction`: head direction at the start (inner or outer) for SCAN/C-SCAN

 ## Getting Started